Mesh Wallet

 Get Balance

-Returns a list of assets in the wallet.
-This API will return every assets in the wallet.
-Each asset is an object with the following properties:
+This API returns a comprehensive list of all assets in the wallet, including lovelace.
+Each asset is represented as an object with the following properties:

 Get Balance